 Instead of eating your standard menu, try and come up with some fun Easter themed recipes.
 Damper is always a classic camping treat, but in the spirit of the season you could add cocoa powder, chocolate chips, or if you’re overflowing with easter eggs – break them up and throw them in for fun.

-Take your time buying new gear & head in store for any last minute essentials
+Take your time buying new gear & head instore for any last-minute essentials

-Get your sleeping mat out of storage early
+Get your sleeping mat ready

 If you forgot to store your self-inflating mat unrolled last time, or you just don’t normally have space – don’t forget to grab it and open it up at least a couple of days before your trip depending on how long it’s been rolled up.
+Check your mat for any leaks and repair the damaged area ahead of time.
+This guide will show you how to do the job!

 Your self-inflating mat should come out of hibernation so that it’s ready to go for your trip.
 Image: Sea to Summit